Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Why I Recommend the SPLACH Turbo:

-At first glance, the SPLACH Turbo is a bit of a beast when compared to models such as the Mosquito and VMAX VX5 Pro GT.
+At first glance, the SPLACH Turbo is a bit of a beast when compared to models like the VMAX VX5 Pro GT.
 At 24 inches, the handlebars are among the widest you’ll find, while its 45 lbs weight is the heaviest in this guide.
 It can, however, be carried in short bursts with relative ease.

 SPLACH Turbo Handlebars